 The Toilet Reference Design Guide for New Zealand schools will help design teams and schools to design new toilets.
-Whilst the main intended users of this document are property professionals, Boards of Trustees and other people who make decisions about school property may also find it useful.
+While the main intended users of this document are property professionals, boards of trustees and other people who make decisions about school property may also find it useful.

 Version 2.0 of the Toilet Reference Design Guide incorporates feedback received since the release of version 1.0 in August 2016, and considers the recent coroner’s report.